advanced-cropper/vue-advanced-cropper/example/docs/components/rectangle-stencil.md

 ### `linesClassnames`

-The object of custom lines classnames.
+The object of custom lines class names.

-All available classnames are listed below
+All available class names are listed below
 ```js
 {
 	default: 'line',